the shame & silence

 I have been overwhelmed by the amount of positive support I have received for Talking About BPD since I started six years ago.
 Thank you to everyone who shares support and encouragement with my via my blog and social media.
 I am grateful to everyone who given me the chance to share my thoughts and experiences with their audiences.
 In 2017, I was shortlisted for a Mind Media Award and in 2019 I was shortlisted again and, to my surprise and joy, I won the award.

 I live in the UK with my partner and our dog.
 Rosie is my real first name, but Cappuccino is a 'pen' surname.
-By day, I am a teacher for children with disabilities or 'special educational needs' which I love.
-I have also worked as a teacher in mainstream schools, in support services in the charity sector, a nanny/tutor and as a helpline volunteer for young people.
+By day, I am a teacher specialising in 'special educational needs' which I love.
+I have also worked in both mainstream and special schools, in support services in the charity sector, a nanny/tutor and as a helpline volunteer for young people.
 I love writing, art, books, nature and all things creative.

 why I'm talking about bpd